Community Infrastructure Levy (CIL)

-- it contains at least 100 square meters of new build (additional floor space)
+- it contains at least 100 square metres of new build (additional floor space)

-- creates one or more new dwellings (even if it is less than 100 square meters of floor space); or
+- creates one or more new dwellings (even if it is less than 100 square metres of floor space); or

 - the conversion of a building that is no longer in lawful use which results in new dwellings (residential or student accommodation).

 A development may not be liable for CIL if it:

 - is permitted by a ‘general consent’ (including permitted development) and works were started before 6 April 2013